mjclemente/mjclemente.github.io/_posts/2016-03-04-using-queryexecute-on-coldfusion-11.markdown

 	var sql = "SELECT TOP 1 fieldID, fieldName
 		FROM theTable,
 		WHERE fieldID = :fieldID";

 	var qry_getSomeThingById = QueryExecute( sql, params );

 I do like this approach and think it's an improvement.
 Where I got tripped up was when we needed to access the generated ID.
-It turns out that you need to pass in a third argument (`- {result = "resultName"}`) to the function in order get that information back:
+It turns out that you need to pass in a third argument (`{result = "resultName"}`) to the function in order get that information back:

 	var resultName = '';
 	QueryExecute( sql, params, {result = "resultName"} );